Article

 One of the unique features of the reporting process under the CSRD is its emphasis on double materiality, which essentially means that companies need to report on two facets of their operations:

-• Impact Materiality: the impact of their activities on ESG factors.
+• Impact Materiality: The impact of their activities on ESG factors.

-• Financial Materiality: how ESG matters affect their operations and their finances.
+• Financial Materiality: How ESG matters affect their operations and their finances.

 Impact Materiality: How the firm impacts ESG